rajibjonchhen/rajibjonchhen/README.md

 <h4>About Me</h4>
-A full stack developer with Business and Communication background working in Codex Software as JS Developer.
-I am looking forward to countinuously learn new software, framework and libraries this will allow me to ensure my projects and programmes upto date cost efficient, strategically positioned, user friendly.
+As a full stack developer with a background in Business and Communication, I bring a unique perspective to the tech industry.
+With a focus on creating cost-efficient, user-friendly solutions, I am excited to collaborate with cross-functional teams and lead projects to success.
+Let's discuss how my skills can contribute to your company's growth.

 <hr/>